zeshinsei/sync-companion/README.md

 Sync Companion is a Reddit bot that helps reduce moderator workload with subreddit automation and synchronizing the sidebar with widgets.
 It is provided as an open source bot for your own hosting.

 Want to suggest an improvement or report a bug?
-Submit an [issue](https://github.com/zeno-mcdohl/sync-companion/issues).
+Submit an [issue](https://github.com/zeno-mcdohl/sync-companion/issues), or vote on an existing issue using reactions.
 If you're seeking to submit changes, just open a Pull Request.

 --------------